ben-burlingham/saa-c02-cfn-exercises/e12/README.md

 **Verify:**
 - Confirm that the service instance is visible under the `Services` tab in Cluster console.
-- Confirm log groups are being created as task exits and starts.
+- Change its desired count to 1.
+Confirm log groups are being created as task exits and starts.